Scale-by-scale kinetic energy budgets in multiphase turbulence: K a rm a n-Howarth-Monin equation for multiphase turbulence

+At this stage of the theoretical developments, it seems important to draw attention to a few points requiring careful consideration.

-In several studies, the analysis of scale-by-scale kinetic energy budget is performed in spectral space \citep{CrialesiEsposito2022,CrialesiEsposito2023a,Ramirez2024,Cannon2024}.
+First-of-all, in several studies, the analysis of scale-by-scale kinetic energy budget is performed in spectral space \citep{CrialesiEsposito2022,CrialesiEsposito2023a,Ramirez2024,Cannon2024}.
 It is worth stressing that the use of Fourier transforms may raise some issues.
 Firstly, spectra can be computed only over homogeneous directions with periodic boundary conditions.
 This is a very stringent restriction that makes spectra inapplicable to all flow situations, in particular in statistically inhomogeneous flows.
-Secondly, as discussed by notably \cite{Lucci2010,Duret2012,Ramirez2024}, two-phase flows reveal local discontinuities associated with the presence of the interface.
-This can result in oscillations in the large wavenumbers range which corrupt the physical interpretation of energy spectra and the associated energy budget terms.
-Thirdly, the spatial non-locality of Fourier transforms precludes the definition of phase-conditioned spectral quantities.
-For all these reasons, analysis in physical space using either coarse-graining approaches, wavelet decompositions or point-splitting methods based on correlation or structure functions should be preferred.
+In addition, as discussed by notably \cite{Lucci2010,Duret2012,Ramirez2024}, two-phase flows reveal local discontinuities associated with the presence of the interface.
+This can result in oscillations in the kinetic energy spectra thereby corrupting the physical interpretation of the associated budget.
+Note though that \citep{Ramirez2024} succeeded in distinguishing the spectral contribution due to discontinuities from the one due to the bulk phases allowing them to be interpreted separately.
+Another issue arises due to the spatial non-locality of Fourier transforms that precludes the definition of phase-conditioned spectral quantities. \cite{Ramirez2024} showed however that spectral approaches might remain valuable to explore the dynamics of the two-phase mixture, i.e. the case $\mathbb{C}=\mathbb{T}$, once the spectral signatures of discontinuities properly interpreted.
+If one aims at inferring the influence of the interface on the dynamics of each phase separately, analysis in physical space using either coarse-graining approaches, wavelet decompositions or point-splitting methods based on correlation or structure functions should be preferred.